t9md/atom-vim-mode-plus/README.md

   - Comment: Consecutive commented lines.
   - AnyPair. it select nearest pair(surround) from one of following pair.
     - `'""', "''", "``", "{}", "<>", "><", "[]", "()"`.
+  - AnyQuote. it select nearest pair(surround) from one of following pair.
+    - `'""', "''", "``"`.
+Difference from AnyPair is it work within line and can select forwarding range out of cursor.
   - Function: Select inner-function(body) or a-function.
   - Pair family skip backslash escaped pair character.
 - Instant UI feedback